tomaskrehlik/frequencyConnectedness/README.md

 fftSpillover
 ==================

-A package implementing the spillover definitions from Barunik, Krehlik (2015) and the traditional definitions of Diebold, Yilmaz (2009, 2012).
+A package implementing frequency dependent spillovers due to [Barunik, Krehlik (2015)][BK2015] as well as the traditional definitions of [Diebold, Yilmaz (2009, 2012)][DY09].
 See the papers for detailed description

 Installation
 ------------------

 Be sure to have installed the `devtools` package that allows you to install packages from Github directly.
-In future, we plan to release the package through the standard CRAN respository, however, at the moment this way is the prefered one.
+In future, we plan to release the package through the standard CRAN repository, however, at the moment this way is the preferred one.

 To install the current version